ricomariani/CG-SQL-author/docs/user_guide/18_macros.md

 ```

 A `select_core` macro can be a useful way to specify a set of tables
-and values while leaving filtering and priortization open for
+and values while leaving filtering and sorting open for customization.
-customization.

 *select_expr*